Databases overview

 Add a calculated column

 One of the key features of Data Integration is the ability to add calculated columns using expressions.
-This powerful functionality allows the user to customize their output table beyond the limits of the raw metadata extracted from the Source by including expressions, mathematical or string operations, or simple functions to enrich and tailor the output to their use-case.
+This powerful feature allows the user to customize their output table beyond the limits of the raw metadata extracted from the Source by including expressions, mathematical or string operations, or simple functions to enrich and tailor the output to their use-case.

 For more detailed information, refer to Targets document.